jramos/cgminer_api_client/README.md

 ## Note

 Your cgminer instances must be configured to allow remote API access if connecting to anywhere but localhost (127.0.0.1).
-See the cgminer API-README for more information: https://github.com/ckolivas/cgminer/blob/master/API-README
+See the [cgminer API-README](https://github.com/ckolivas/cgminer/blob/master/API-README) for more information.

 ## CLI Usage